 Marketing Gamification Example #7: All eyes on S4

-As you can see from the video, players are challenged to win a new generation mobile phone simply by keeping their eyes on it for a certain period of time.
-They are challenged to avoid all types of outrageous distractions such as barking dogs, bickering couples and motorcycles as a crowd gathers around the contestant.
+As you can see from the video, players are challenged to win a new-generation mobile phone simply by keeping their eyes on it for a certain period.
+They are challenged to avoid all types of outrageous distractions such as barking dogs, bickering couples, and motorcycles as a crowd gathers around the contestant.

 The question that everyone is asking, after a level is passed is: what will happen now?